 A God Who Fights, an Army Who Worships

-God, in the Old Testament, never gave Israel a free pass to use their military any way they wanted.
+In the Old Testament, God never gave Israel a free pass to use their military any way they wanted.
 In 2 Chronicles 20, the Moabites and Ammonites invade Israel, so King Jehoshaphat leads out an Israelite force to meet them in battle.
 Instead of sharpening their swords and strapping on armor, the Israelites pray, fast, and sing a bunch of worship songs to prepare for battle.
 “You will not need to fight in this battle,” shouts the priest.
-“Stand firm, hold your position, and see the salvation of the LORD on your behalf” (v17).
-When they go to fight, they find their enemies already defeated by God (v22).
+“Stand firm, hold your position, and see the salvation of the LORD on your behalf” (2 Chronicles 20:17).
+When they go to fight, they find their enemies already defeated by God (2 Chronicles 20:22).

-The way God helped Israel trust was to make the people reliant on Him.
+The way God helped Israel trust was to make the people reliant on him.
 Israel wasn’t able to trust in their own strength to win battles or protect their land.
-God protected Israel and He often fought without any assistance (Exodus 14-15, Joshua 10, 2 Chronicles 20, 32).
+God protected Israel and he often fought without any assistance (Exodus 14-15, Joshua 10, 2 Chronicles 20, 32).
 Even when Israel did fight, they weren’t allowed to kill whomever they wanted or invade a country to dismantle an unjust government.
-Israel wasn’t permitted to preemptively strike another nation who were building chariots of mass destruction.
+Israel wasn’t permitted to preemptively strike another nation that were building chariots of mass destruction.
 Israel had to wait on God’s orders.

 An Ancient Israel-like America

 The Old Testament is often appealed to when Christians try to justify America’s military actions.
-So, even if Americans were to completely ignore New Testament teachings and live only by the Old Testament, this is what America’s policies should look like: enlistment would be by volunteer only (which it is currently), the military would not be funded by taxation.
-America would not stockpile superior weapons (no tanks, drones, F-22s, and of course no nuclear weapons).
+So, even if Americans were to completely ignore New Testament teachings and live only by the Old Testament, this is what America’s policies should look like: America would not have a standing army, the military would not be funded by taxation.
+America would not stockpile superior weapons (no tanks, drones, F-22s, and of course, no nuclear weapons).
 America would make sure its victories were determined by God’s miraculous intervention, not by military might.
 Rather than outnumbering the enemy, America would deliberately fight out-manned and under-gunned.
 There would be no training, no boot camp, no preparation other than fasting, praying, and singing worship songs.

 So, does it look like America trusts in God according to the Old Testament?